k-leonard/k-leonard.github.io/watchlist/plan.md

 ~~- [x] fix home page stats (want them going horizontal across the page)~~
 - [x] alter the add show button so when you click the submit button it auto closes the miniwindow and a little popup in the lower right shows up green and says "Show Successfully added!" and the "Show already exists" is a redbanner that falls from the top of the add show mini window so you can't miss it
 - [x] alter filter in browse to account for non anime
+- [x] make it so shows that are "non-anime" do not have a fetch anime info button